DreymaR/BigBagKbdTrixPKL/README.md

 #### Advanced Compose/CoDeKey
 As mentioned, the EPKL Compose key is used to enter a sequence of characters and then change that into something else.
+* Unlike its Linux counterpart, the EPKL Compose key works _post-hoc_: Enter the sequence first, then press Compose.
+* If the sequence is recognized as one in an applicable [Compose table][CmpIni], it gets replaced or completed.
+* A layout can have several Compose keys defined in its state mappings.
+They may be duplicates or different ones.
-    - Look inside the [EPKL Compose file][CmpIni] for more info.
+* Look inside the [EPKL Compose file][CmpIni] for more info.
 Compose tables are defined and described in that file.
     - Example: Type <kbd>e</kbd><kbd>'</kbd><kbd>Compose</kbd> to get the accented letter `é`.
     - Example: Composing `'noevil` using the default EPKL tables produces three monkey emojis. 🙈 🙉 🙊
-    - Composing `U####` where `####` is a 4-5 digit hex number, sends the corresponding Unicode character.
+* Composing `U####` where `####` is a 4-5 digit hex number, sends the corresponding Unicode character. 💪
-    - A layout can have several Compose keys defined in its state mappings.
-They may be duplicates or different ones.
-    - The key can also be used for completions (using a `+` table), adding to rather than deleting the original sequence.
+* The key can also be used for completions (using a `+` table), adding to rather than deleting the original sequence.
-    - Unlike its Linux counterpart, the EPKL Compose key works _post-hoc_: Enter the sequence first, then press Compose.
-    - If the sequence is recognized as one in an applicable [Compose table][CmpIni], it gets replaced or completed.
-    - **CoDeKey** is an even more advanced variety of a Compose key, adding Dead Key functionality.
+* **CoDeKey** is an even more advanced variety of a Compose key, adding Dead Key functionality.
-    - If you have a CoDeKey set, it works as a special DK if no sequence is recognized, and Compose otherwise.
+* If you have a CoDeKey set, it works as a special DK if no sequence is recognized, and Compose otherwise.
-    - A Compose key or CoDeKey can be very handy for enhancing your layout with useful mappings!
+* A Compose key or CoDeKey can be very handy for enhancing your layout with useful mappings!
-    - I have one on my ISO key in the middle of the board, with mappings to neighboring key rolls.
+* I have one on my ISO key in the middle of the board, with mappings to neighboring key rolls.
 ANSI users can't do that of course.
-    - I also use one on the key next to RAlt.
+* I also use one on the key next to RAlt.
 Using the Wide mod it's a quite accessible thumb key.
 Excellent for home row mappings!
-    - If you want for instance a thumb key DK without the Compose, you could of course use any dead key directly.
+* If you want for instance a thumb key DK without the Compose, you could of course use any dead key directly.
-    - WIP: For now, to enable all Compose keys as CoDeKey, define a dead key with the code `@co0` in a Layouts file.
+* You can map keys as Compose and specify which Compose keys are CoDeKeys from the Special Keys tab of the Layout/Settings menu.
 <br><br>

 KNOWN ISSUES: